UsamaIsrarDev/introduction-to-software-engineering/foundation-of-software-engineering/software-process-models/00_step.md

 - __Deployment__ : Install and deliver the software to the user.
 - __Maintenance__ : Fix issues, update software as needed.

-Example: Building a bridge—design first, then build foundations, then the structure, then finishing touches.
+__Example__: Building a bridge—design first, then build foundations, then the structure, then finishing touches.
 You can’t skip steps.

+#### Pros:

+- Easy to understand & manage.
+- Clear milestones & documentation.

+#### Cons:

+- Inflexible to changes.
+- Late detection of errors.

+__Note__ : Not ideal for complex or long-term projects.